 Plans Going Astray

 I'm still in Tom Price, staying in a wonderful caravan park just by Mt Nameless, a huge, jutting, red mountain outside town.
-I've had a shower, washed my hair, and even washed my clothes, though the dreaded red dust is absolutely everywhere: even my black clothes are going red, though don't ask me how.
-The car engine's red, and the car is that yucky sort of brown you get when you mix red and green, but what the hell.
-It's worth it.
+I've had a shower, washed my hair, and even washed my clothes, though the dreaded red dust is absolutely everywhere; even my black clothes are going red, though don't ask me how.
+The car engine is red, and the paintwork is that yucky sort of brown you get when you mix red and green, but what the hell; it's worth it.

-The part of the journey I've decided to sacrifice is the east coast, so from Darwin I'll drive down through the centre (which I was going to do anyway, as far as Uluru anyway), and I'll keep on going to Adelaide.
-The only part of the journey I'll be repeating is the Adelaide-Melbourne section, which can be driven in a day anyway, and if Dave and Karen are about, we could have a little reunion (which we'd talked about anyway).
+The part of the journey I've decided to sacrifice is the east coast, so from Darwin I'll drive down through the centre (which I was going to do as far as Uluru anyway), and I'll keep on going to Adelaide.
+The only part of the journey I'll be repeating is the Adelaide-Melbourne section, which can be driven in a day anyway, and if Dave and Karen are about, we could have a little reunion.

 That way I still get to see the Red Centre, which is supposed to be really interesting, and I omit the most touristy area of the whole country, the Gold and Sunshine Coasts.
 Although the Great Barrier Reef, Cape Tribulation, Cairns and Brisbane are supposed to be great, I can always visit the area later on in life, but I don't think I'll be able to go bushwalking in the Pilbara again, at least, not so easily.
 I'm disappointed, but there's nothing that I'd change if I had my time again – except, perhaps, not spending a month getting the car ready, but that was unavoidable – so I can hardly complain.
 I'll still have done the country justice.

 The reason for the change of plan?
 I'd entered one figure wrong in my spreadsheet – or, rather, I'd forgotten to change the dates once I'd decided to stay in the Pilbara for the bushwalk – and I only spotted the error when I settled in Tom Price to fix up the car and review my plans.
-Another valuable lesson: don't trust computers, as they're only as reliable as you are.
-The shorter route is also considerably cheaper, as I'll be saving a heap of petrol.
+It's another valuable lesson: don't trust computers, because they're only as reliable as you are.
+There is a positive side to this, too: the shorter route is also considerably cheaper, as I'll be saving a heap of petrol.
 My car costs about A$8 of petrol per 100km, which is very cheap by British standards, but when you consider that I'll be omitting 4000km by leaving out the east coast, that's a lot of money saved.
 Besides, I have an excuse to return to Australia in the future: to explore Queensland!

-However, this decision wasn't arrived at lightly.
-On the night of Thursday 4th I sat and brooded, really annoyed at the necessity of having to drop Queensland from the itinerary.
-When I woke up on Friday, I was in a foul mood, and decided to head up to the Millstream-Chichester National Park, between Tom Price and Karratha, to occupy my troubled mind
+However, I didn't arrive at this decision lightly.
+On my first night in Tom Price I sat and brooded, really annoyed at the prospect of having to drop Queensland from the itinerary.
+When I woke up the next day, I was in a foul mood, and decided to head up to the Millstream-Chichester National Park, between Tom Price and Karratha, to occupy my troubled mind

 To get there, you need to get a (free) permit for the private mining road that heads north from Tom Price, which I duly did by visiting Hammersley Iron Pty Ltd1.
 I then set off in search of the mining road.

 Could I find it?
 Could I hell, and before I knew it I was on the road back to Karijini.
-I explored for a while, but I didn't know where I'd gone wrong, and I just flipped.
-All the pent up anger over the blown tyre, the change of plan, the lack of money in my account... it all came to a head, and I sat in the car, shouting 'Aaargh' very loudly.
+I backed up for a while and tried to find the turning, but I didn't know where I'd gone wrong, and I just flipped.
+All the pent up anger over the blown tyre, the change of plans, the lack of money in my account... it all came to a head, and I sat in the car, punching the steering wheel and shouting 'Aaargh' until I was hoarse.
 I was angry with myself, and my complete inability to get anything right.

-1 If you've ever wondered what Pty Ltd stands for – it's after every company name in Australia, like just Ltd in the UK – it's 'Proprietary Limited', and no, I don't know what that means.
+1 If you've ever wondered what Pty Ltd stands for – it's after every company name in Australia, like just Ltd in the UK – it's 'Proprietary Limited', and much like limited companies back home, these are companies that have limited liability for shareholders, in return for certain restrictions.